NICHOLAS85/gebaar-libinput/README.md

 type = ""
 ```

-This manually sets whether Gebaar attempts to recognize touchscreen gestures or touchpad gestures on startup.
-It is overwritten by the real mode when a switch event occurs. </br>Options are `"TOUCH"` (touchscreen) or `"GESTURE"` (touchpad). <br>Any other values cause Gebaar to attempt to auto-detect which is provided, which usually falls back to `"GESTURE"` if available.
+This manually sets whether Gebaar attempts to recognize touchscreen gestures or touchpad gestures on startup. </br>Options are `"TOUCH"` (touchscreen), `"GESTURE"` (touchpad), or `"BOTH"` which allows recognition of both.
+If you see any issues using `"BOTH"` I suggest setting it back to your main option.
+This config option is overwritten by the real available mode when a switch event occurs on 2 in 1 laptops enabling touchpad gestures in laptop mode and touchscreen gestures in tablet mode (unless `"BOTH"` is set, which makes both gesture types recognized at all times).
+If unset, Gebaar attempts to auto-detect which is provided, which usually falls back to `"GESTURE"` if available.

 ```toml
 [[command-swipe-gesture]]